LarsBesselmann/LibertyGettingStarted-Lab/README.md

         <kbd>![Terminal-change-background1](./images/media/Terminal-change-background1.png)</kbd>

         A Preferences window opens.
-Click on Colors, then uncheck the box for  Use colors from system theme .
+Click on Colors, then uncheck the box for  Use colors from system theme.
 (If you want to get back to dark, check the box again).

         <kbd>![Terminal-change-background2](./images/media/Terminal-change-background2.png)</kbd>